sprice89/dwt-docs/indepth/initialize.md

 Service mode *needs* to be used if you wish to use a connected physical scanner.
 It is this Dynamsoft Service that handles all communication between the browser client and the scanner driver.
 As mentioned previously, Service mode is the default if the user is on a Windows, macOS, or Linux machine.

 **WASM Mode**
+If a user decides to access the Web TWAIN application via a mobile phone, they will by default be configured to WASM mode.
+That is mainly because the Dynamsoft Service cannot operate on a mobile phone or a corresponding OS (iOS, Android, Windows Phone).

+For that reason, a mobile phone cannot directly use a scanner to capture scanned images.
+When using a phone or a tablet, images are captured or "scanned" via the available camera.
+Alternatively, images can also be loaded into the viewer from the device's photo gallery.

  3. Explain the init process of DWT
     - Load the main JS files